Graph-like asymptotics for the Dirichlet Laplacian in connected tubular domains: Introduction

 Aim of the present work is to give a better understanding of the result obtained in \cite{albeverio-cacciapuoti-finco:07} in view of applications to multi-edged graphs.
 We review the problem separating explicitly the edges and vertex regions in the waveguide.
-According to the ideas in \cite{dellantonio-costa:10, grieser:07, harmer-pavlov-yafyasov:07, molchanov-vainberg:06-2}, we reinterpret the existence of the zero energy resonance (which leads to coupling conditions in the vertex) as an eigenvalue at the energy of the transverse modes for an effective Hamiltonian associated to the vertex region.
+According to the ideas in \cite{dellantonio-costa:10,dellantonio-michelangeli:15, grieser:07, harmer-pavlov-yafyasov:07, molchanov-vainberg:06-2}, we reinterpret the existence of the zero energy resonance (which leads to coupling conditions in the vertex) as an eigenvalue at the energy of the transverse modes for an effective Hamiltonian associated to the vertex region.
 Moreover in the generic case we obtain better estimates (as compared to \cite{albeverio-cacciapuoti-finco:07}) for the rate of convergence ($\de<\ve^{3/2}$, instead of $\de<\ve^{5/2}$).

-Related to the topic of our paper are also several works which concern the approximation of generic matching conditions in the vertex by scaled Schr\"odinger operators on the graph, see for example \cite{cheon-exner-turek:ap10} and the recent review \cite{exner:rxv10}.
+Related to the topic of our paper are also several works which concern the approximation of generic matching conditions in the vertex by scaled Schr\"odinger operators on the graph, see for example \cite{cheon-exner-turek:ap10, manko:12} and the review \cite{exner:11}.
 We also point out the paper \cite{golovaty-hryniv:09} (and references therein) concerning the analysis of the convergence of Schr\"odinger operators in dimension one to $\delta^\prime$-type point interactions.

 Here is a short summary of our paper.
-In section \ref{model} we define the waveguide as the union of three parts: the edges and vertex regions.
+In section \ref{model} we define our model for the waveguide as the union of three parts: the two edges and the vertex region.
 Moreover we define the Dirichlet Laplacian in the waveguide.
 In section \ref{sec2} we present our main results (Theorem \ref{resconv} and Theorem \ref{asymbeh}).
 Sections \ref{secth1} and \ref{secth2} are devoted to the proofs of the main theorems.
 In section \ref{sec:graph} we explain how to interpret the result stated in Theorems \ref{resconv} and \ref{asymbeh} in terms of the convergence (in norm resolvent sense) to an operator on the graph, see Theorem \ref{th3}.
 We close the paper with section \ref{conc} in which we summarize our results and point out some generalizations.